-6.3.4 Average percentage of teachers attending professional development Programmes, viz., Orientation Programme, Refresher Course, Short Term Course, Faculty Development Programmes during the last five years (5)
+65. 6.3.4 Average percentage of teachers attending professional development Programmes, viz., Orientation Programme, Refresher Course, Short Term Course, Faculty Development Programmes during the last five years (8)

-Year Number of teachers who attended Title of the professional development Programme Date and Duration (from - to)
+Year Name of teachers who attended Title of the professional development Programme Date and Duration (from - to)

-- Reports of the Human Resource Development Centres (UGC ASC or other relevant centers). - Annual reports of the IQAC and the University
+- Reports of the Human Resource Development Centres (UGC ASC or other relevant centers). - Annual reports of the IQAC and the University.

-Key Indicator - 6.4 Financial Management and Resource Mobilization (20) 6.4.2 Funds / Grants received from Government, non-government bodies, individuals, philanthropers during the last five years (not covered in Criterion III) (8)
+Key Indicator - 6.4 Financial Management and Resource Mobilization (20)

+66. 6.4.2 Funds / Grants received from non-government bodies, individuals, philanthropers during the last five years (not covered in Criterion III) (10) (INR in Lakhs)
-Name of the Government/ non government Funds/ Grants received in Year funding agencies/ individuals Rs.
-Initiative

-- Annual statements of accounts. - Institutional data in prescribed format.

-(May be verified from DCF of AISHE)

-Key I Key Indicator - 6.5 Internal Quality Assurance System (30) 6.5.3 6.5.3 Average number of quality initiatives by IQAC per year for promoting quality culture (3) Year 1 IQAC
+Name of the non government funding agencies/ Funds/ Grants received in (INR in Year individuals lakhs).
+Initiative nstitutional data in prescribed format. be verified from DCF of AISHE) Key Indicator - 6.5 Internal Quality As surance System (30) 67.
+67. 6.5.3 Average number of quality initiatives by IQAC per year for promoting quality culture (3) Date of conducting activity Year Name of quality initiative by IQAC (from-to) Number of participants